Araraura/HallowScribe/README.md

 - `/dev-note [Category*] [Note*]` Text from developer notes found in the game files

 - `/cut-content [Type*] [Category*] [Name*]` Text from cut content found in the game files

+- `/about` Shows information about the bot and its usage